pamelasantoss/star-wars-api-react/README.md

 It's a simple app, only for search a lot of information about your favourite character from all the Star Wars' movies.

 I use the [create-react-app](https://github.com/facebook/create-react-app) to run the enviroment react in the machine.
-For the style, I use my [framework css](https://github.com/pamelasantoss/framework-css).

 ## Getting Started